max0x7ba/atomic_queue/README.md

 Using a power-of-2 ring-buffer array size allows a couple of important optimizations:

 * The writer and reader indexes get mapped into the ring-buffer array index using modulo `% SIZE` binary operator and using a power-of-2 size turns that modulo operator into one plain `and` instruction and that is as fast as it gets.
 * The *element index within the cache line* gets swapped with the *cache line index* within the *ring-buffer array element index*, so that subsequent queue elements actually reside in different cache lines.
 This eliminates contention between producers and consumers on the ring-buffer cache lines.
 Instead of `N` producers together with `M` consumers competing on the same ring-buffer array cache line in the worst case, it is only one producer competing with one consumer.
-This optimization scales better with the number of producers and consumers, and element size.
-With low number of producers and consumers (up to about 2 of each in these benchmarks) disabling this optimization may yield better throughput (but higher variance across runs).
+This optimisation scales better with the number of producers and consumers, and element size.
+With low number of producers and consumers (up to about 2 of each in these benchmarks) disabling this optimisation may yield better throughput (but higher variance across runs).

 The containers use `unsigned` type for size and internal indexes.
 On x86-64 platform `unsigned` is 32-bit wide, whereas `size_t` is 64-bit wide.
-64-bit instructions utilize an extra byte instruction prefix resulting in slightly more pressure on the CPU instruction cache and the front-end.
-Hence, 32-bit `unsigned` indexes are used to maximize performance.
+64-bit instructions utilise an extra byte instruction prefix resulting in slightly more pressure on the CPU instruction cache and the front-end.
+Hence, 32-bit `unsigned` indexes are used to maximise performance.
 That limits the queue size to 4,294,967,295 elements, which seems to be a reasonable hard limit for many applications.

 # Benchmarks
 [View throughput and latency benchmarks charts][1].

 ## Methodology
+There are a few OS behaviours that complicate benchmarking:
+* CPU scheduler can place threads on different CPU cores each run.
+To avoid that the threads are pinned to specific CPU cores.
+* CPU scheduler can preempt threads.
+To avoid that FIFO real-time priority 50 is used to disable scheduler time slicing and make the threads non-preemptable by lower priority processes/threads.
-`benchmarks` executable is run 33 times and then the results with the highest throughput / lowest latency are selected.
-This is done to mimimize adverse thread scheduling effects and noise, and to give each queue multiple opportunities to demonstrate its best performance.
+* Adverse address space randomisation may cause extra CPU cache conflicts.
+To minimise effects of that `benchmarks` executable is run at least 33 times and then the results with the highest throughput / lowest latency are selected.

 I only have access to a few x86-64 machines.
 If you have access to different hardware feel free to submit the output file of `scripts/run-benchmarks.sh` and I will include your results into the benchmarks page.